 Reopening Process Guidelines of the Department of Chemistry of the University of Pennsylvania from the COVID-19 Pandemic

 The complications of a sudden closure of the University due to the COVID-19 Pandemic created a need for a plan to shut down and reopen both safely and effectively.
 The Penn Chemistry Mission Continuity Committee was formed with the intention of developing these strategies.
 The following reopening process guidelines are based on the findings of this committee.
 Compliance with these guidelines is mandatory, and any failure to comply risks the continued research operation of the Department.
-Department of Chemistry researchers must further comply with all parameters provided by the Vice Provost for Research and the School of Arts & Sciences.
+Department of Chemistry researchers must further comply with all parameters provided by the Vice Provost for Research and the School of Arts & Sciences .
 Current phased reopening plans and status can be found through the links above.

-The Department will employ a multi-phase reopening schedule.
+The Department has employed a multi-phase reopening schedule.
 Access will be restricted to personnel whose activities cannot be completed from home, work schedules should be staggered to minimize the number of personnel in facilities at the same time, and those who can work remotely must continue to do so.
 Phase implementation dates will be determined by SAS and the VPR.
 Penn Chemistry is currently in Phase III.

 Phase I: Increase of Prioritized Research, with enforced population density restrictions and telework continued.